-If you are unhappy with the size or shape of your ears, Otoplasty could be the right choice for you.
+If you are unhappy with the size or shape of your ears, otoplasty – or ear correction surgery – could be the right choice for you.

-Ear correction surgery, or Otoplasty, is a simple cosmetic surgery procedure that works on enhancing the appearance of your ears by removing or reshaping the cartilage that sits inside.
-The procedure can help ‘pin back’ ears that stick out, make larger ears smaller or improve the overall appearance of your ears.
+This simple cosmetic surgery procedure enhances the appearance of ears by removing or reshaping the cartilage that sits inside.
+The procedure can help ‘pin back’ ears that stick out and make larger ears smaller.

 You’ll be able to talk in detail with your surgeon about the results you want to achieve and they’ll work with you to attain the right position and shape for your ears.

 If you choose Transform for your otoplasty, you will have a completely bespoke experience.
 We’ll listen carefully to your aspirations and the results you’re hoping to achieve, and you’ll receive all the advice and support you need throughout your journey with us.
 Here’s a step-by-step guide to what you can expect from your ear surgery.

 The first step is to meet your patient advisor.
 You’ll be able to talk to them about why you’re considering ear correction, the likely costs and finance options, how much time you may need to take off work, and when you would like to have the surgery.
 If you feel ready, we’ll then book you in for your free consultation with one of our surgeons.

 At your free consultation, your surgeon will ask you about the results you want to achieve.
 You can discuss every aspect of your ear correction surgery, from the different procedures to the benefits and risks, with no obligation to go ahead.
 If you’re happy to continue with booking your surgery, the surgeon will refer you to a clinic nurse for some pre-op tests.